tekiplanet/nadiapoint-ios-codemagic/xcode-archive-instructions.md

 - Once the profile is uploaded, go back to your app's main page and trigger a new build.

 This should resolve the final signing error.
 Please let me know the result of the next build.

+---

+### Build Caching (Attempted Fix)

+If the error persists even after uploading the profile, it is due to a caching issue on the Bitrise build machine.
+You must clear the cache before the next build.

+1. On your app's main page, find the menu on the left side.
+2. Click on **Build Cache**.
+3. On the Build Cache page, find and click the button to **Delete all caches**.
+4. Once the cache is cleared, go back to the main **Builds** page and start a new build normally.

+This will force the build machine to download all your code signing files fresh, resolving the issue.

 ### Solution Implemented